 - 1. The student should first inform the instructor of the course of the issue in an attempt to resolve this matter.
 If the course is taught by a Teaching Assistant, Graduate Student, or Part-Time instructor, their faculty supervisor should also be informed of this matter.
 The student should bring this issue to the attention of the instructor in a timely matter and should maintain a record of interactions that occurred with the instructor regarding the matter in question.
-The course instructor should take necessary steps to address the concern raised by the student in a timely matter and should maintain a record of the interactions that occurred with the student regarding this matter. - 2.
+The course instructor should take necessary steps to address the concern raised by the student in a timely matter and should maintain a record of the interactions that occurred with the instructor of the interactions that occurred with the student in a timely matter and should maintain a record of the interactions that occurred with the student regarding this matter. - 2.
 If, after reasonable attempts to resolve the matter, the matter is not resolves in a manner that is deemed to be acceptable to the student, the student retains the right to file a grievance.
 This grievance is to be filed with the Department Chair in the form of a written document that can be submitted via email or campus mail.
 This document should include the following: - a.
 Student's name - b.
 Student contact information (email, address, telephone number) - c.
-Information on the course for which the grievance applies (course title, course number, instructor name) - d.
-A copy of the course syllabus that was provided to the student by the instructor
+Information on the course for which the grievance applies (course title, course number, instructor name)

+- d.
+A copy of the course syllabus that was provided to the student by the instructor - e.
+Detailed description of the grievance and additional information the student feels is pertinent to this matter

-- e.
-Detailed description of the grievance and additional information the student feels is pertinent to this matter - After receiving this information, the Department Chair will inform the student if additional information is needed, as appropriate will discuss this matter with the student and the instructor, and will issue a decision in a timely manner. - 3.
-If the student is not willing to accept the decision of the Department Chair, the student will be informed that they can request an additional review of this matter through the Office of the Dean of the School of Education.
+After receiving this information, the Department Chair will inform the student if additional information is needed, as appropriate will discuss this matter with the student and the instructor, and will issue a decision in a timely manner.

+3. If the student is not willing to accept the decision of the Department Chair, the student will be informed that they can request an additional review of this matter through the Office of the Dean of the School of Education.
 If the student decides to pursue this, the student should contact the Associate Dean for Student Affairs & Certification in the School of Education at the University of Pittsburgh.

-SPRING 2024 COURSE SCHEDULE
+SPRING 2025 COURSE SCHEDULE

 The following course schedule is tentative and may change at the discretion of the instructor.
 You are responsible for any changes made to the syllabus that are posted.